Generic Name: Protriptyline hydrochloride

 Antidepressants increased the risk compared to placebo of suicidal thinking and behavior (suicidality) in children, adolescents, and young adults in short-term studies of major depressive disorder (MDD) and other psychiatric disorders.
 Anyone considering the use of Protriptyline hydrochloride or any other antidepressant in a child, adolescent, or young adult must balance this risk with the clinical need.
 Short-term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24; there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
 Depression and certain other psychiatric disorders are themselves associated with increases in the risk of suicide.
 Patients of all ages who are started on antidepressant therapy should be monitored appropriately and observed closely for clinical worsening, suicidality, or unusual changes in behavior.
 Families and caregivers should be advised of the need for close observation and communication with the prescriber.
 Protriptyline hydrochloride is not approved for use in pediatric patients.
 (See Warnings: Clinical Worsening and Suicide Risk, PRECAUTIONS: Information for Patients, and Precautions: Pediatric Use)

-Protriptyline HCl is N-methyl-5H dibenzo [a,d]-cycloheptane-5-propanamine hydrochloride.
+Protriptyline HCl is N-methyl-5H dibenzo [a,d]-cycloheptene-5-propanamine hydrochloride.
 Its molecular formula is C19H21N•HCl and its structural formula is:

 Protriptyline HCl, dibenzocycloheptene derivative, has a molecular weight of 299.84.
 It is a white to yellowish powder that is freely soluble in water and soluble in dilute HCl.
 Protriptyline HCl is supplied as 5 mg or 10 mg film-coated tablets.
-Inactive ingredients are anhydrous lactose, crospovidone, dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, FD and C Yellow No.6, and the 10 mg tablets contain D and C Yellow No.10.
+Inactive ingredients are anhydrous lactose, crospovidone, dibasic calcium phosphate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, FD&C Yellow#6, and the 10 mg tablets contain D & C Yellow#10.

 Protriptyline - Clinical Pharmacology